 For more information see our Period Make-up, Hair and Wig Work course.

-This 1-week module covers the application of tattoos and stencilling,sun tan and sun burn, as well as camouflage make-up for the face and body.
+Airbrushing is a popular technique for makeup application in TV light entertainment and film special effects.
+To develop this important skill, you’ll get a detailed demonstration of equipment use, cleaning and maintenance and safety procedures along with how to deal with malfunctions.
+You will gain practical experience in airbrushing cosmetic makeup for different skin tones as well as tattoo cover and temporary hair colouring.
 You will also create body art and have an opportunity to try out the techniques you learn in our practical sessions.
 You’ll create great looks using the entire body as your canvas.

 For more information see our Body Make-up course.